isaacnmm/pestpolicy-hugo2XX/content/posts/best-airless-paint-sprayer-for-diy/index.md

 ###  [3.
 Spraytech Wagner 0529010 FLEXiO Hand0held HVLP Sprayer](https://www.amazon.com/dp/B00FBP4QT0/?tag=p-policy-20)

-Spraytech Wagner 0529010 is great for various types and sizes of painting projects including trim, [cabinets](https://pestpolicy.com/best-airless-paint-sprayer-for-cabinets/), fences, exterior siding, ceilings, walls, and furniture.
+Spraytech Wagner 0529010 is great for various types and sizes of painting projects including trim, [cabinets](https://pestpolicy.com/best-airless-paint-sprayer-for-cabinets/),fences, exterior siding, ceilings, walls, and furniture.

 Spraytech Wagner 0529010 has 2 iSpray nozzle that's great for fine finishing and small painting projects.
 You can spray unthinned paint (both exterior and interior) due to the X-Boost turbine.
 The sprayer will spray about 8.
 0 gallons every hour considerably fast compared to a brush.
 It'll cover 8-inch x 10-inch surface in 5 min (latex paints) and 1 min (stains).